 Before Nebraska (Washington HS)

 Gerry was born on Feb.
 23, 1995, and is the son of Brian and Kelli Gerry.
 Nathan is majoring in sociology and is on track to graduate in May of 2017.
 He has volunteered his time with team hospital visits, Big Brothers/Big Sisters and Uplifting Athletes.

-» Tackles - 7 vs. UCLA (2013)
+» Solo Tackles - 4 at Purdue (2013)

-» Tackles for Loss - 1 vs. UCLA (2013)
+» Tackles for Loss - 3 at Iowa (2014)